First Year and Transfer Applicants

 Barnard strongly recommends that students take all standardized testing prior to the application deadline.
-This will ensure that scores will reach us in time to review your application for admission.
-Exams taken after the deadline date will be considered but we cannot guarantee they will arrive in time for our review.
+This will ensure that scores reach us in time to review your application for admission.
+Exams taken after the deadline date will be considered if they arrive in time for our review.
 Early Decision students taking exams after the application deadline in November or Regular Decision students taking exams in January may self-report their scores by submitting them through the self-reported testing form within your application portal.

 Our Score Choice Policy

 Although we will accept self-reported scores for First Year applicants, Barnard does not participate in score choice and therefore, we expect students to self-report all of their standardized testing scores from either the SAT or ACT.
 For the SAT, we will use the highest score in each section of each exam sitting.
 For the ACT, we will use your highest composite; we do not superscore the ACT.
 If you are admitted and choose to enroll at Barnard, you will be required to send in all your official scores of the SAT or ACT at that time.

 Testing is one part of the application review process, and having a complete testing profile can provide insight into a student's progress.
 Improvement in scores over a period of time, consistency in scoring, or the knowledge that a student took the test once (as a relatively high scorer or a low scorer) provides information helpful in the review process.
 We have always practiced the spirit of score choice.
 However, we do prefer to see a student's full testing history in order to have a complete picture.
 Please note we do not require or recommend subject tests.
 Although we may see them on your common application or your official testing record if you choose not to self report, they aren’t included as part our evaluation process.